Karnam Malleswari

 Karnam Malleswari (born 1 June 1975) is a retired Indian weightlifter.
-She is the first Indian woman to win a medal at the Olympics in 2000.
-In 1994, she received the Arjuna Award and in 1999, she received the Rajiv Gandhi Khel Ratna award, India's highest sporting honour, and the civilian Padma Shri award.
+She became the first Indian woman to win a medal at the Olympics in 2000, and was India's only medal in the 2000 Olympics.
+In 1994, she received the Arjuna Award and in 1999, she received the Khel Ratna award, India's highest sporting honour, and the civilian Padma Shri award.

 Career

 Malleswari won the world title in the 54 kg division in 1994 and 1995 and placed third in 1993 and 1996.

 In 1994, she won silver at the World Championships in Istanbul and in 1995 she won the Asian Weightlifting Championships in Korea in the 54 kg category.
 That year, she won the title in China with a record lift of 113 kg at the World Championships.
 Even before her Olympic win, Malleswari was a two-time weightlifting world champion with 29 international medals, which includes 11 gold medals.

 Along with the national and international medals, Malleswari was also awarded with Arjuna Award in 1994, the Rajiv Gandhi Khel Ratna in 1999, and Padma Shri in 1999.

 At the 2000 Sydney Olympics, Malleswari lifted 110 kg in the "snatch" and 130 kg in the "clean and jerk" categories for a total of 240 kg.
 She won the bronze medal and became the first Indian woman to win an Olympic medal.
 She is also the first Indian weightlifter, male or female, to win an Olympic medal.
 Her medal was the only medal that India secured in the 2000 Olympics.